kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 <w'T'> \approx \text{Fraction} \times w_c (T_{c}-T_{env})
 ```

-where $\text{Fraction}$ is the fraction of cloud and $T_{c}-T_{env}$ is the temperature difference between cloud and its surrounding environment.
+where Fraction represents the fraction of cloud cover, and $T_{c}-T_{env}$ is the temperature difference between cloud and its surrounding environment.

-However, {eq}`cumulus_ensemble` is oversimplified given that there are different types of cloud out there and each type may be characterized by different of heat transport.
-Therefore, a more precise way to represent the role of cloud is
+However, the above equation is a simplification, as different cloud types contribute differently to heat transport.
+A more accurate representation of cloud effects is:

 ```{math}
 :label: cumulus_ensemble2
 \text{Fraction} \times w_c (T_{c}-T_{env}) = M_c (T_{c}-T_{env}) = \sum_i m_i (T_{ci}-T_{env})
 ```

-More details can be found in Yanai et al. (1973) and Arakawa and Schubert (1974).
+where more details can be found in the works of Yanai et al. (1973) and Arakawa and Schubert (1974).

 ## Clausius–Clapeyron equation